domas/RepData_PeerAssessment1/PA1_template.md

 ```
 And the result is: 2304 missing values.

-To fill the missing values in the table we will use avg values computed previusly.
+To fill the missing values in the table we will use avg values computed previously.
-We will round the values so they will be more ralistic.
+We will round the values so they will be more realistic.

 ```r